diasks2/amcharts_example/README.md

 ###Section 3 - Adding a model

 We will add a 'Country' model (and the corresponding 'Countries' controller).
-Here we will store the data for each country and the number of visits.
+Int his database we will store the data for each country and the number of visits.

 15) Add a 'Countries' controller